 Reasonable accommodations of a worker with diabetes must be guaranteed and provided by every employer in Los Angeles and elsewhere in California unless the employer can prove that such accommodations would impose an “undue hardship” on the operation of the employer’s business.

 Reasonable accommodation includes but is not limited to changing a worker’s work schedule so that he or she could take regular breaks in order to eat, check blood glucose and administer medication.

-Have you been discriminated against on the basis diabetes or any other medical condition?
+Have you been discriminated against on the basis of diabetes or any other medical condition?
 Seek legal advice from our Los Angeles discrimination attorney at the JML Law.
-Call at 818-610-8800 or fill out this contact form.
+Call 818-610-8800 or fill out this contact form.